BenjaminLesieux/sudokusolver/README.md

 ▶️ We'll use Nil to find out when our cell will be empty.

 Now let's explain how our code works.
-We will explain first the file `SudukoGrid.scala`
+We will first explicit `SudukoGrid.scala`

-## How we are displaying our grid ?
+## How are we displaying our grid ?

 This is our version of a `prettyPrint`